WhatsYourWhy/journey-log/README.md

 # The Journey Log

-A simple and stylish to-do list application with a touch of wisdom and customizable themes.
+A simple and stylish to-do list application with a touch of wisdom, quick insights, and customizable themes.

 ## Overview

 The Journey Log is a web-based to-do list designed to help you track your tasks as "steps" in your personal journey.
 It allows you to:

 * **Add new steps:** Easily input and add tasks to your log.

 * **View your journey:** See a clear list of your current steps.

 * **Mark steps as complete:** Check off completed tasks, which will be visually marked with a strikethrough and optionally reveal an insightful quote.

 * **Delete steps:** Remove tasks from your log.

 * **Clear completed steps:** Quickly remove all finished tasks to keep your log tidy.

+* **See journey insights:** View totals, completed counts, active steps, and a progress indicator that updates automatically as you work.

 * **Customize the look:** Choose from different visual themes to personalize your Journey Log.

 ## Technologies Used

 * **HTML:** Provides the structural foundation of the application.

 * **CSS:** Handles the styling and visual presentation, including different themes.

 * **JavaScript:** Implements the interactive functionality, data management (using local storage), and theme switching.

 ## How to Use

 1. Clone this repository to your local machine.

 2. Open the `index.html` file in your web browser.

 3. Start adding your journey steps in the input field and click "Add Step" or press Enter.

 4. Check the checkbox next to a task to mark it as complete and potentially see a piece of wisdom.

 5. Click the "Delete" button next to a task to remove it.

 6. Use the "Clear Completed Steps" button to remove all finished tasks.

 7. Select a theme from the "Choose a theme" dropdown to change the appearance of the application.
 Your theme preference will be saved.

-## Potential Future Enhancements

-* **Editing Tasks:** Allow users to modify existing tasks.
-* **Task Prioritization:** Add a way to mark tasks with different priority levels.
-* **More Themes:** Introduce additional visual themes.
-* **User Accounts (More Advanced):** Implement user accounts and data synchronization across devices (this would require backend development).
+## Recent Improvements

+* The wisdom panel now accurately reflects the state of your tasks on page load and after any action, so inspirational quotes stay in sync with completed steps.

+* Added a Journey Insights row that surfaces total steps, completed and active counts, plus a live progress bar that updates whenever you change your list.

+* Storage is now validated and sanitized on load, so corrupted or malformed tasks are safely reset instead of breaking the app.

+## Next Steps

+Future iterations can build on these insights by tracking completion timestamps to show daily streaks and celebrating milestones.
+A lightweight reminders layer (due dates with friendly nudges) and quick filters for active/completed steps would further refine the experience.

 ## Author